zhouhow/avrprj/README.md

 ###### 2. there are some eaxmples in test directory
 1. avr is for ardunio, esp/dev is for esp32, esp/node is for esp8266, rpi/pico is for rpipico board, rpi/picow is for rpipicow board
 2. blink for blink the on board led, hello is for print out "hello world" to serial monitor, wifi is for rpipicow only for wifi connection
+###### 3. specify the installation directory
+1. if you don't want to install in home directory, you should change the FILE variable in bin/avr-make.
+2. the FILE variable is related where the Makefile